01 General description

 Telecommunications: GPRS and RF option.

-Airfield / airport deflector (45º inclination).
-Special for runway deflectors in aerodromes and airports).
+Special for runway head deflectors in aerodromes and airports.

-Cone support for ground fixing.
-Used in pontoons, aerodromes, mines, etc. It can be fastened to the floor with screws.
+Used in aerodromes/airports, mines, etc. It can be attached to the ground with screws.

 Complete the form and we will contact you as soon as possible.